 But, other than that, Pinterest fails to impress with its UTM implementation.
 Here are the issues:

 - There’s no way to find out the specific images and CTA buttons inside the email where the audience clicks.
 So, Pinterest doesn’t even know which of their “Follow Boards” buttons work well.
 The utm_content can be employed to gain this insight.

 - The utm_campaign value adds a confusing overhead with double usage of ‘weekly’ and ‘wkly.’
 And, sendgrid.com as utm_source does not add any value, from an analytics perspective.
 It’s the email service provider that Pinterest uses and they are already aware of that.

 You can further implement UTM parameters inside your email signature to track if it leads visitors to your website.

 Gniewko Oblicki created a company-wide signature template, appending UTM parameters.
 Here’s how it looks in CodeTwo Exchange Rules HTML editor.

-perform paid marketing, then I am sure you would like to know the banner ads that perform the best.
+If you regularly perform paid marketing, then I am sure you would like to know the banner ads that perform the best.

-With UTMs, you can not only find out the external website that brings the most traffic, but you can even find out the banner placement, design, size, color and banner types that are most effective.
+With UTMs, you can not only find out the external website that brings the most traffic, but you can even find out the banner placement, design, size, color, and banner types that are most effective.